iglika88/automatically_generated_OCS_reader/README.md

 # automatically_generated_OCS_reader
-This repository complements the project "Automatic Generation of a Graded Reader in Old Church Slavonic".
+This repository complements the project "Automatic Generation of Graded Texts in Old Church Slavonic".

 ## Content